 MRSA rates - latest information

-So far this year (since April 2016) there has been 0 cases of hospital acquired MRSA bloodstream bacteraemia at the hospitals (updated July 2016).
+So far this year (since April 2018) there has been 0 cases of hospital acquired MRSA bloodstream bacteraemia at the hospitals.
 Our target for the year is to have 0 cases in total.
 Needs addition of successfully appealed and reapportioned cases

 - In 2015 to 2016 there was 2 cases

 - In 2014 to 2015 there were 3 cases

 - In 2013 to 2014 there were 3 cases